adobe-apiplatform/user-sync.py/docs/en/user-manual/configuring_user_sync_tool.md

 code and identity type.
 See the example configuration files for details.
-- The **limits** section sets the `max_adobe_only_users` value that prevents User Sync from updating or deleting Adobe user accounts if there are more than the specified value of accounts in  that appear in the Adobe organization but not in the directory.
+- The **limits** section sets the `max_adobe_only_users` value that prevents User Sync from updating or deleting Adobe user accounts if there are more than the specified value of accounts that appear in the Adobe organization but not in the directory.
 This limit prevents removal of a large number of accounts in case of misconfiguration or other errors.
 This is a required item.